Create a data class

 A data class can include multiple rules, and the rules can be of different types.

-15. From the Type list, select the type of classification rule that you want to add to the data class.
-The possible values are: Regular expression for column names, Data type, Regular expression for data, and List of values for data.
+12. From the Type list, select the type of classification rule that you want to add to the data class.

 Unlike the Column name filter, which makes the name a prerequisite to consider the data class, a rule based on name serves as a criteria to apply the data class.